souramoo/kiwixplus/README.md

 Experiment in adding indexed search to the android offline wikipedia reader kiwix

 ## Why?
-It's very Hitchhiker's Guide to the Galaxy to have a pocket guide to life, the universe and everything in your pocket.
-Wikipedia allows us to do basically this, and the amazing kiwix project provides an awesome offline wikipedia reader for my android phone.
+It's very Hitchhiker's Guide to the Galaxy to have a guide to life, the universe and everything in your pocket.
+Wikipedia allows us to do basically this, and the amazing [kiwix](http://kiwix.org/) project provides an awesome offline wikipedia reader for my android phone.

 Its desktop version includes a comprehensive search feature, but sadly this is lacking in the offline version.
 Especially with huge quantities of information, a good search function is essential in finding what you want.
 So I've made an attempt at compiling xapian for android here and implemented a java interface for looking through kiwix index files.